-The traditional means of solving poynomial systems of equations, particuarily with the use of Grobner Bases, unfortunately has a lower complexity bound of exponential space.
-It is fortunate, however, that polyhedtral geometry can be used to approximate the norms of roots of polynomials, a relationship first discovered by Isaac Newton over the field of Puiseux series.
-Because algebraic varieties can be defined in a tropical setting, becoming unions of (n-1)-dimensional polyhedra in \mathbb{R}^n , we look at tropical geometry, specifically the Archimedean case, as a means of linking polyhedral geometry with algebraic geometry in order to esimate the norms of roots for multi-variate, n-dimensional, systems of equations.
+The traditional means of solving poynomial systems of equations, particularly with the use of Grobner Bases, unfortunately has a lower complexity bound of exponential space.
+Polyhedral geometry can be used to approximate the norms of roots of polynomials, a relationship first discovered by Isaac Newton over the field \mathbb{C} .
+We examine tropical geometry, specifically the Archimedean case, as a means of linking polyhedral geometry with algebraic geometry.